OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 |                   	| Green	|     	|
 | Narcissus cyclamineus | Yellow   | 161899  |

-The first key encountered by the operation serves as the record key.
+The first key encountered by the operation serves as the record key, so the “Green” value is attached to the “Galanthus nivalis” name.

-The "Green" value is attached to the "Galanthus nivalis" name because it is the latest record key encountered by the operation as it scans the table.
 See the [Row order](#row-order) section for more details about the influence of row order on the results of the operation.

 ### Notes column

-In addition to the key and value columns, a *notes* column can be used optionally.
+In addition to the key and value columns, you can optionally add a column for notes.
 This can be used to store extra metadata associated to a key/value pair.

 Consider the following example: